The Harrad Experiment Review: Story, Cast, Rating & Final Verdict

 ⏱️ Runtime & Duration

-The total runtime of The Harrad Experiment is 95 minutes (1h 35m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of The Harrad Experiment (1973) is 95 minutes (1h 35m).
+Directed by Ted Post, the film runs for 95 minutes in its complete theatrical version.

 Verdict Summary